 If viewed from the perspective of the testing end, the detection principle of biochemical diagnostic testing projects is basically the same.
 It mainly uses specific substrates or products of specific biochemical reactions of certain substances, and then quantitatively detects the concentration of the target substance through a detection instrument--such as a spectrophotometer--to infer whether the content of certain biochemical substances in the human body, such as sugar, fat, and protein, is within the normal range.

-Ivd in vitro diagnostics: immunological testing
+Ivd in vitro diagnostics reagents: immunological testing

 Immunological testing is one of the largest, fastest-growing diagnostic-method fields with the most new additions in the ivd in vitro diagnosis field.
 In principle, immunodiagnostics use the specific binding of antigens and antibodies.
 However, there are many methods at the testing end, and various testing methods are used, such as radioimmunoassay (RIA), colloidal gold technology that uses chloroauric acid for binding with protein polymers under particular conditions, enzyme-linked immunosorbent assay (ELISA) that uses an active enzyme as a label molecule, time-resolved fluoroimmunoassay (TRFIA) that uses long-lived fluorescence characteristics of lanthanide elements in chelating complexes for specific detection, and chemiluminescence immunoassay (CLIA), which combines the principles of chemiluminescence and immunoreaction.